Kernix13/guitar-chord-names/README.md

 ## Live Version

-View the [Guitar Chord Namer app](https://everyguitarchord.com/what-chord-is-this.html)s on my guitar chords website.
-You can view more details on the project on my [portfolio](https://courageous-cuchufli-816711.netlify.app/).
+View the [Guitar Chord Namer app](https://everyguitarchord.com/what-chord-is-this.html) on my guitar chords website.
+You can view more details on the project on [my portfolio](https://courageous-cuchufli-816711.netlify.app/).

 ## Feedback and Bugs